 The coronavirus pandemic has rocked the fitness industry and brought about changes that will undoubtedly become part of our ‘new normal’.
-Here we ask London’s top studios what the fitness industry look like after coronavirus.
+Here we ask London’s top studios what the fitness industry will look like after coronavirus.

 Back in March, gyms were forced to shut their doors as the country went into lockdown and almost overnight the fitness industry shifted into the digital world.

 Two months down the line as we start to move towards easing lockdown measures, it’s still uncertain when gyms and fitness studios will be able to reopen.